 - Helping you determine if and when you are eligible to file for naturalization.

 - Assisting you with the accurate and thorough completion and submission of form N-400.

 - Documenting eligibility for expedited naturalization, good moral character, or qualifying for an exemption to the English or civics requirement, as appropriate.

 - Monitoring the progress of your application and its status with USCIS.

 - Accompanying you to your interview to provide legal support and ensure that the process runs smoothly.

 - Assisting you in securing documentation of citizenship for any eligible children.

-Our office can also assist you in sponsoring relatives for immigration to the United States.
+Once you become a US citizen, our office can also assist you in sponsoring relatives for immigration to the United States.

 Further Sources of Information